Modelling with DiffSol

 • First Order ODEs: First order ODEs are the simplest type of ODE.
 Any ODE system can be written as a set of first order ODEs, so libraries like DiffSol are designed such that the user provides their equations in this form.

-• Higher Order ODEs: Higher order ODEs are ODEs that involve derivatives of order higher than one.
+• Higher Order ODEs: Higher order ODEs are equations that involve derivatives of order greater than one.
 These can be converted to a system of first order ODEs, which is the form that DiffSol expects.

 • Discrete Events: Discrete events are events that occur at specific times or when the system is in a particular state, rather than continuously.
-These can be modelled using ODEs by treating the events as changes in the system's state.
+These can be modelled by treating the events as changes in the ODE system's state.
 DiffSol provides an API to detect and handle these events.

-• Example: Compartmental models of Drug Delivery: Pharmacokinetic models are a common example of systems with discrete events, where the drug is absorbed, distributed, metabolised, and excreted by the body.
-The drug is often administered at discrete times, and the model must account for this.
+• Example: Compartmental models of Drug Delivery: Pharmacokinetic models describe how a drug is absorbed, distributed, metabolised, and excreted by the body.
+They are a common example of systems with discrete events, as the drug is often administered at discrete times.

 • DAEs via the Mass Matrix: Differential Algebraic Equations (DAEs) are a generalisation of ODEs that include algebraic equations as well as differential equations.
 DiffSol can solve DAEs by treating them as ODEs with a mass matrix.
 This section explains how to use the mass matrix to solve DAEs.